COVID-19 Information for graduate students

 Practice self-care and community care in accordance with guidelines from the World Health Organization and Alberta Health Services.
 Monitor the university’s COVID-19 page.

 University supports are available to you via remote service delivery.

 - Woman’s Resource Centre – peer support

 - Faith and Spirituality Centre – multifaith chaplain support

 - Sexual Violence Support – firstname.lastname@example.org

-Fee payment plans are now available to all current graduate students for the Spring/Summer 2020 terms, regardless of whether students receive program funding.
+Fee payment plans are now available to all current graduate students for the Fall 2020 term, regardless of whether students receive program funding.
 Payment plans must be submitted by 4:30 PM (MST) on:

 Maintain communication with your supervisor so that you share a clear understanding of expectations for how your academic and research plans will proceed.